 | Particle Shape | Affects flowability, fiber interaction, equipment wear, and matrix integration |

-| Surface Properties | Influence interface quality, and matrix reactivity, compatibility, dispersion and bonding behavior |
+| Surface Properties | Influences interface quality, matrix reactivity, compatibility, dispersion, and bonding behavior |

 Determining SiC Powder Specification Needs for CMC Development